EpiGenomicsCode/OmniFold/README.md

 - AlphaFold by DeepMind Technologies Limited
 - Boltz-2 by Passaro, Saro, et al. "Boltz-2: Towards Accurate and Efficient Binding Affinity Prediction" bioRxiv (2025)
 - Chai 1 by Chai Discovery, Inc.
+- The interactive PAE viewer included in the HTML report is adapted from the original [PAE Viewer](https://gitlab.gwdg.de/general-microbiology/pae-viewer) developed by the Department of General Microbiology (Institute of Microbiology and Genetics, Georg August University of Göttingen) under the direction of Jörg Stülke.
 - The research project is generously funded by Cornell University BRC Epigenomics Core Facility (RRID:SCR_021287), Penn State Institute for Computational and Data Sciences (RRID:SCR_025154) , Penn State University Center for Applications of Artificial Intelligence and Machine Learning to Industry Core Facility (AIMI) (RRID:SCR_022867) and supported by a gift to AIMI research from Dell Technologies.
 - Computational support was provided by NSF ACCESS to William KM Lai and Gretta Kellogg through BIO230041